Demand Response

 What is Demand Response?

-Demand flexibility is any program that mitigates usage through conservation measures.
-In specific, demand response is a collective conservation effort that minimizes grid drain during times of peak usage by limiting access to specific, energy-hungry devices.
-Peak hours of usage vary slightly per region but tend to spike during evenings when more people are at home.
 Because the grid must always remain in balance, demand response is designed to mitigate these increases in usage by turning off high consumption devices like HVAC units or water heaters at their source.
 Failure to balance the grid can result in power outages or brownouts.
 Additionally, to meet demand, some utilities are moved to purchase energy to avoid outages, which in turn cuts into revenue and has the long-term potential to drive up rates.

 How DR Works

-Every demand response program requires customer enrollment.
-There are a variety of enrollment types for customers, including enrolling qualified, Wi-Fi-enabled smart devices or placing a control device directly on the targeted appliance.
-Enrolled customers are provided an incentive, often in the form of a recurring credit during times that the program may be employed.
-During DR events, utility companies will cut off enrolled devices, which frees up resources for the grid.
-This is a form of utility load management, which is the act of controlling electricity consumption by balancing the supply of electricity on the power grid.
-DR programs can push behavioral, process, and equipment changes to help control when electricity is being used.
+Once started, every demand response program requires customer enrollment.
+There are many enrollment types for customers, including enrolling qualified, Wi-Fi-enabled smart devices or placing a control device directly on the targeted appliance.
+Enrolled customers are provided an incentive, often through the DERMS interface, in the form of a recurring credit during times that the program may be employed.
+Grid-Edge DERMS can manage customer engagement, including participation and enrollment, as well as, in some cases, helping to process customer incentives.

-When and Where Are DR Programs Utilized?
+When & Where Are DR Programs Utilized?

 Demand response is an integral component in making the power grid more efficient while lowering the cost to provide electricity.
 While the Earth has had many events that altered the environment, carbon dioxide generated by people has increased 250 times faster than in the time that led up to the last ice age.
 Left unchecked, climate change has the potential to radically change the world, with temperatures rising, increased flooding, and higher occurrences of extreme weather.
 As a part of a concerted conservation effort, these programs are a way to unite communities to slow the approach of climate change.